Admire Mars: 2020: four-year-old season

 In the early spring of 2020 Admire Mars was sent to the United Arab Emirates with the intention of contesting the Dubai Turf on 28 March but returned to Japan when the race was abandoned owing to the COVID-19 pandemic.
 He made his first appearance of the year in the Yasuda Kinen over 1600 metres at Tokyo when he started a 19.2/1 outsider and came home sixth behind Gran Alegria after racing in third place for most of the way.

 Admire Mars was then off the track until 31 October when he ran third to Katsuji and Stelvio in the Grade 2 Swan Stakes over 1400 metres at Kyoto, conceding weight to the first two finishers.
 On 22 November the colt went off the 10.1/ fourth choice in the betting for the Mile Championship at Hanshin.
 Ridden as in his previous 2020 starts by Yuga Kawada he took the lead 200 metres from the finish but was beaten into third place by Gran Alegria and Indy Champ.
 In December he returned to Sha Tin and was partnered by Ryan Moore as he attempted to repeat his 2019 success in the Hong Kong Mile.
-Starting at odds of 4.4/1 he went to the front 400 metres out but was overtaken in the straight and came home third behind the locally-trained contenders Golden Sixty and Southern Legend.
+Starting at odds of 4.4/1 he went to the front 400 metres out but was overtaken in the straight and came home third behind the locally trained contenders Golden Sixty and Southern Legend.

 In the 2020 World's Best Racehorse Rankings, Admire Mars was rated on 118, making him the equal 80th best racehorse in the world.

+Stud record

+Admire Mars started his stud duty in 2021 at Shadai Stallion Station for a fee of 3,000,000 JPY.
+In addition, he also gets shuttled to stud in Australia at Arrowfield Stud for a fee of 22,000 AUD.

+Notable progeny

+Below data is based on JBIS Stallion Reports.